 An organisation, entity or individual responsible for the performance of the work specified under a contract.
+Please see Engaging and managing contractors and consultants for further guidance.

 Employee

 A national system employee or a person deemed to be an employee under the Fair Work Act 2009.